The backbone to a successful growth marketing strategy lies in one’s ability to understand the competition.

 Stay Focused on Goals

 Finally, avoid the temptation to go down a rabbit hole of data.
-When spying on your competitors you will make all kinds of fascinating discoveries that will open channels for going off track.
+You can also use the best tools to spy on your competitors and make all kinds of fascinating discoveries that will open channels for going off track.

 Certainly make notes, but always remember that your goals are to increase traffic to your sales funnel, and convert leads into buyers.